March 713M car-by-car histories

 Driven by: Roger Williamson.
 First race: Mallory Park, 14 Mar 1971.
 Total of 43 recorded races.

 New to Sloan Marshall Garage and raced in F3 in 1971 by Tim Goss.
+Advertised by Stokely Automotive in January 1972, with Holbay engine and transporter from a Kentish Town, London phone number.
 Subsequent history unknown, but maybe the second 713M run in 1972 by Chris Marshall of Sloan Marshall Garage as Equipe La Vie Claire Internationale, with sponsorship from the French chain of health product stores.

 Driven by: Tim Goss.
 First race: Brands Hatch, 20 Mar 1971.
 Total of 21 recorded races.

 New to Cavan Riley and raced in British F3 in 1971.
 To Adelmo Fossati for Italian F3 in 1972, but quickly sold to Antonio Stalfieri, who raced it in Italian F3 from 1972 to 1974.
-This may then be the March "743" that Stalfieri raced in Italian F3 in 1975, 1976 and 1977.
-Subsequent history unknown, but a car with this chassis number and an Italian history advertised by Luigi Moreschi Motorsport (Quingentole, Italy) in July 2015.
+This is likely to be the March "743" that Stalfieri raced in Italian F3 in 1975, 1976 and 1977.
+Subsequent history unknown, but in December 1994, Fabio Montani (Milan) advertised a March 713M given as "713 M5" which had a Novamotor engine and was complete with 743 bodywork.
+A car with this chassis number and an Italian history advertised by Luigi Moreschi Motorsport (Quingentole, Italy) in July 2015.

 Driven by: Cavan Riley and Antonio Stalfieri.
 First race: Crystal Palace, 18 Jun 1971.
 Total of 21 recorded races.

 Driven by: John Bisignano and Roger Hurst.
-First race: Oulton Park, 15 May 1971.
-Total of 30 recorded races.
+First race: Silverstone, 16 May 1971.
+Total of 29 recorded races.

 New to Jim Gleave's MRE (Bourne End, Buckinghamshire) according to March records but MRE do not run a 713M in 1971.
 Believed to be the car raced by Dietmar Flöer (Stuttgart, Baden-Württemberg, West Germany) in European F3 in 1971.
 Retained for 1972 and for 1973, and reppeared again as late as 1975.
 Likely to be the "712M" that Flöer raced in a German national F2 race in August 1975, then the March 713M he raced in F3 at Wunstorf in 1976 and Diepholz in 1977, and may well be the F3 Eigenbau he raced at Hockenheim in May 1980.
 Subsequent history unknown.

 New for James Hunt, replacing the 713S he had raced earlier in the season.
 The 713M was run as part of a newly constituted team run by Chris Marshall, based at his Sloan Marshall Garages in London and entered as Team Rose Bearings with Baty Group.
 Hunt won first time out, at Crystal Palace in June, and also at Brands Hatch in August, but the car was heavily damaged in a crash during practice at Snetterton in October.
 Repaired and used by Bob Evans in the Boxing Day meeting at Brands.
 Bought from the March factory by Anthony Binnington and raced in F3 through 1972.
 Then to Nick Crossley for one race early in 1973 before his new 733 was ready.
 To Peter Stahl (Ascot, Berkshire) and raced in the 1600cc class in hillclimbs in 1973.
 Stahl later went abroad on business and his wife sold the March to Geoff Deakin (Penrith, later Carlisle) who hillclimbed it between 1975 and 1977.
 It was in 742 bodywork by 1977, and Deakin called it a "742X".
 Deakin recalls selling the car to a fellow hillclimber who crashed it badly the following year, taking out one side of the monocoque.
-This could be the "742X" hillclimbed by Ken Ayers (Reading) in 1978.
-Subsequent history unknown.
+Photographs show that Deakin's car exactly matches the "742X" hillclimbed by Ken Ayers (Twyford, Berkshire) in 1978 and crashed by him at some point.
+After this accident, the car was rebuilt on another 1971 March tub, and run with 1975 bodywork until a second accident at Le Val des Terres in July 1979.
+The car was then rebuilt using a 1975 March monocoque and 76B bodywork, effectively ending its link to the original 713M.

-Driven by: James Hunt, Bob Evans, Anthony Binnington, Nick Crossley, Peter Stahl and Geoff Deakin.
+Driven by: James Hunt, Bob Evans, Anthony Binnington, Nick Crossley, Peter Stahl, Geoff Deakin and Ken Ayers.
 First race: Crystal Palace, 18 Jun 1971.
-Total of 35 recorded races.
+Total of 41 recorded races.

 New to Brendan McInerney as part of the new Team Rose Bearings with Baty Group team run by Chris Marshall.
 Also raced once by teammate James Hunt when his own car was being repaired.
 Retained by Marshall's Sloan Marshall Garages for 1972 and run under the Equipe La Vie Claire Internationale banner for French drivers.
 Identified by the Formula One Register as the car raced by Philippe de Henning.
 This car is unknown after October 1972 until early 1975, when it was in Falconer bodywork and being raced in Formula 4 by Jim Burrows (Ilford, Greater London).
 He sold it to Lew Wright (Godalming, Surrey) for 1976 and 1977.
 Wright sold it to Paul Tickner, who raced it for some years until it was sold in to the historic racing fraternity and consumed in the construction of a new March 712M.